Check nearby libraries

 2014, Mcgraw-Hill Education Create

-- Sixteenth edition.
+in English - Sixteenth edition.

 Taking Sides: Clashing Views in United States History, Volume 2 (Reconstruction to the Present)